jeffmcmahan/Function.check/README.md

 }
 ```

-When they occur, type check failures are clearly indicated:
+Under the hood, the type declarations are compiled to a stack of type check statements, which are invoked by the `.check()` call.
+Failures are clearly indicated:

 ```
-TypeError: newUser(name = String, email = String, age = Number)
+TypeError: newUser(name = String, email = String, age = Number) {...

-   name was not of type String.
+     - name was not of type String.
 Boolean provided: false

-   email was not of type String.
+     - email was not of type String.
 Function provided: function find(query=String) ...

-   age was not provided.
+     - age was not provided.

      at newUser (.../index.js:46:14)
      at Object.<anonymous> (.../index.js:85:1)